henisha7/hello-Ethiopians/README.md

-# hello-Ethiopians just work hard to get something different
+# hello-Ethiopians just work hard to get something different and unique